nexussays/nexuslib-as3/README.md

 # Overview

-nexuslib is a collection of (in-development) Actionscript libraries.
+nexuslib is a collection of Actionscript libraries.
+Enums, Random, Reflection, Serialization, Crypto.

-The reflection library is production ready and is currently in-use in production environments.
+The reflection library specifically is production ready and is currently in-use in production environments.

 ## Getting Started

 Download the [latest release](https://github.com/nexussays/nexuslib-as3/releases), or clone the repo and reference in your project.

-### Dependencies
+### External Dependencies

+None

-blooddy-crypto (statically linked with nexuslib.swc)
+> blooddy-crypto is statically linked with nexuslib.swc

 ### API Docs